TemiTayo2304/Car-Price-Prediction-Report/README.md

 #Car Model

-38% of the variation in the price of a car is dependent on the car model and the P-values show that the variables are statistically significant.
-However, the higher standard error associated with the coefficient indicates that the estimate not precise and therefore not reliable which reduces the confidence that we can have in the estimate.
+_38% of the variation in the price of a car is dependent on the car model and the P-values show that the variables are statistically significant.
+However, the higher standard error associated with the coefficient indicates that the estimate not precise and therefore not reliable which reduces the confidence that we can have in the estimate._

 #Drive Wheel

-Adjusted R square indicated that 41% of the variance in the price of the car can be explained by the drive wheel specifically the variable "rwd" wwhich is statistically significant relationship with car prices.
-Including this variable in the model would be beneficial as it shows a strong association with the target variable. “fwd” on the other hand is not statistically significant and may not be needed to improve model predictive accuracy.
+*41% of the variance in the price of the car can be explained by the drive wheel specifically the variable "rwd" wwhich is statistically significant relationship with car prices.
+Including this variable in the model would be beneficial as it shows a strong association with the target variable. “fwd” on the other hand is not statistically significant and may not be needed to improve model predictive accuracy*

 #Cylinder Number

-Adjusted R square indicates that 63% of variance in the price of car can be explained by the cylinder number.
+*63% of variance in the price of car can be explained by the cylinder number.
 The variables "four," "six," "five," "three," and "two" have low p-values (all less than 0.05), suggesting statistically significant relationships with car prices.
-Including these variables in the model would be relevant as they provide information about the engine's cylinder configuration, which can influence car prices.
+Including these variables in the model would be relevant as they provide information about the engine's cylinder configuration, which can influence car prices*

-#Engine Type
+**Engine Type**

-Adjusted R square indicates that 22% of variance in the price of car can be explained by the drive wheel.
+*Adjusted R square indicates that 22% of variance in the price of car can be explained by the drive wheel.
 The variables "ohcf," "L," "ohc," and "rotor" have low p-values (all less than 0.05), indicates statistical significance relationships with car prices.
-Including these variables in the model would be valuable.
+Including these variables in the model would be valuable.*

-#Car Body
+**Car Body**

-Adjusted R square indicates that 14% of variance in the price of car can be explained by the drive wheel.
-The p-values associated with the rwd indicates that it is statistically significant but that of fwd is not and may not provide meaningful insights or improve model predictive accuracy.
+*14% of variance in the price of car can be explained by the drive wheel.
+The p-values associated with the rwd indicates that it is statistically significant but that of fwd is not and may not provide meaningful insights or improve model predictive accuracy.*

 #Door Number